odedia/pcf-on-azure-the-hard-way/README.md

   -config ./${PCF_SUBDOMAIN_NAME}.${PCF_DOMAIN_NAME}.cnf
 ```

-Set variables from pivotal network.
+Set variables for PAS installation from pivotal network.
 For example, using this URL https://network.pivotal.io/products/elastic-runtime/#/releases/220833 we can interpolate the following:
 ```
 PRODUCT_SLUG="elastic-runtime"
 RELEASE_ID="220833"